Accurate information about the Phonics Screening Check.

 The NFER’s final independent report on the PSC confirmed the technical report’s findings above:

 ”Over the course of the study, a small number of respondents have expressed concerns that the check disadvantages higher achieving readers.
 However, as reported in Chapter 2, the analysis of the NPD data found no identifiable pattern of poorer performance on the check than expected in those children who are already fluent readers.”
-(NFER PSC report 2015 p10)
+(NFER.
+PSC report.
+2015 p10)

-Do nonword reading tests for children measure what we want them to?
-An analysis of Year 2 error responses: ”We conclude that nonword reading measures are a valid index of phonics knowledge, and that these tests do not disadvantage children who are already reading words well.”
+”We conclude that nonword reading measures are a valid index of phonics knowledge, and that these tests do not disadvantage children who are already reading words well.”

 The check is not strictly diagnostic and its purpose is to quickly identify children at risk of phonics decoding difficulties.
 Teachers need to thoroughly assess the phonics code knowledge and skills of every child who fails to reach the expected level.
 Once assessed, an individually tailored phonics intervention needs to be put into place rapidly.
 All the DfE-validated phonics programmes must provide guidance on using the programme for intervention: ”Children who are at risk of falling behind need extra practice to consolidate and master the content of the programme.
 Programmes should provide guidance on how to support these children so that they keep up with their peers.
 Options for support could include 1 to 1 tutoring.
 They should not suggest or provide a different SSP programme for these children.”
 (DfE.
 Phonics Validation Criteria.
 Note 9)